 Upon encountering the vast ocean, every vanara begins to lament his inability to jump across the water.
 Hanuman too is saddened at the possible failure of his mission, until the other vanaras and the wise bear Jambavantha begin to extol his virtues.
 Hanuman then recollects his own powers, enlarges his body, and flies across the ocean.
-After he finds Sita in captivity in a garden, Hanuman reveals his identity to her by giving her ring of Lord Ram.
+After he finds Sita in captivity, Hanuman reveals his identity to her by giving her ring of Lord Ram.
 He reassures her that Lord Ram has been looking for her.
 He offers to carry her back to Lord Ram, but she refuses his offer, saying it would be an insult to Lord Ram as his honor is at stake.
 She gives her jewelry to Hanuman Ji and asks him to give it to Lord Ram.

-In his efforts to seek a peaceful solution, Lord Ram sent Angad as messengers to convince Ravana to return Mara Sita peacefully so that the war could be averted.
-Angada tried every means to convince Ravana, but he was firm to face battle instead of returning Mata Sita to Lord Ram peacefully.

-At Ravana’s court, after Angada explained the divinity of lord Ram and then planted his foot firmly on the ground and challenged anybody in the courtroom to uproot his foot.
+To seek a peaceful solution, Lord Ram sent Angad as messengers to convince Ravana to return Mata Sita peacefully.
+As this was the only way to avert the war.
+Angada tried every means to convince Ravana, but he was firm to face battle instead of returning Mata Sita peacefully.
+Angada planted his foot firmly on the ground and challenged anybody in the courtroom to uproot his foot.
 If anybody were to accept the challenge and was successful, Lord Ram would concede defeat and return without Mata Sita.

 All the commanders of Ravana’s army and even his son ‘Indrajit’ tried to lift Angada’s leg but none succeeded.
 Feeling humiliated by this failure, an infuriated Ravana slowly walked towards Angada’s planted foot and just as he was about to hold Angada’s leg to attempt the challenge, Angada moved away and Ravana fell down.
-He explained that the challenge was for Ravana’s commanders and not for Ravana.
+Angada explained that the challenge was for Ravana’s commanders and not for Ravana.
 He told that Ravana was prepared to fall on his feet but instead he should choose to fall on the Lord Ram’s feet, for those are the ones that remove fear of cycle of life & death.
 He then picked up Ravana’s crown which fell down on the ground and threw it out of the palace.
-Ravana ordered his men to kill Angada but he took a jump and flew back to the place where the Vanara army was gathered.
+Ravana ordered his men to kill Angada.
+But he took a jump and flew back to the place where the Vanara army was gathered.

 These two stories give us very important lessons of management in purview of Delegation.
-See Lord Ram as the CEO of the company and observe the power of delegation being expelled and carried off by him.
+See Lord Ram as CEO of company and observe the power of delegation being expelled and carried off by him.
 When the thought struck my mind, I got another reason to reassure myself that management certainly is a derivative of mythology.

 That is the reason why Hanuman in story 1 was assigned the task to find Sita and to reconfirm her presence at the Ashok Vatika.
 He was assigned the task based on this physical skill set and presence of mind.
 And Sita like an ardent associate understood the importance of task delegated and din’t asked for any further help or assistance.